Thousands expected to march in New York to demand that Biden 'end fossil fuels'

 Protesters are calling on Biden to stop federal approvals of new fossil fuel projects, phase out oil and gas drilling on public lands, and declare climate change a national emergency.
 They want the U.S. to halt oil and gas exports, and transition to a reliance on renewable energy.

-Burning fossil fuels like coal, oil and gas remains the primary driver of global warming.
+Burning fossil fuels like coal, oil and natural gas remains the primary driver of global warming.

 Setting the stage for 'Climate Ambition Summit'